7th July 1879 – 5th October 1968

 Her plans to open a college at Old Warden Park were realised in the Spring of 1946, and in 1963 Dorothy was awarded the OBE for her work of founding the charitable Richard Ormonde Shuttleworth Remembrance Trust (ROSRT).

 Without Dorothy Shuttleworth’s commitment to preserving The Collection, The Swiss Garden and The House to be enjoyed by future generations we would not be here today.
-She lived most of her life here in The House.
+She lived most of her life here in The House, and her vision and legacy remain vibrant today.